 As a broader strategic objective the business is developing its in-house capability to "self deliver" our homes in addition to engaging external main contractors.
 This will see our direct supply chain increase, however will enable us to retain much greater control and management through direct contractual appointments.

 Responsibility for the Company's anti-slavery initiatives is as follows:

 Nishith Malde, Finance Director is responsible for creating and reviewing policies, which ensures it is an agenda item at main Board level.
 The process by which policies are developed is through recognition of new legislation, understanding the potential business risk and develop a process and set of activities which minimise business exposure.

-Mark Snelling, Consultant, Safetymark Consultancy is a directly appointed third party advisor on Health, Safety & Environmental.
+Barry Richardson, Head of Health and Safety was appointed in May 2017 and is responsible for all Health, Safety & Environmental areas.
 Risk assessments in respect of business exposure to modern slavery and human trafficking would be undertaken through this resource.

 All staff responsibility - Inland Homes encourages all staff to have an awareness, with specific emphasis on the project management and construction teams (viewed as higher risk) who are responsible for due diligence in relation to known or suspected instances of modern slavery and human trafficking.

 Inland Homes are looking to develop online training modules within the year for staff across multiple themes, it is our intention to include a module which addresses modern slavery and human trafficking within this.